gtap-dev/php/README.md

 }
 ~~~

-Each individual trait that is imported into a class MUST be included
+Each individual trait that is imported into a class must be included
-one-per-line and each inclusion MUST have its own `use` import statement.
+one-per-line and each inclusion must have its own `use` import statement.

 ~~~php
 <?php